triptu/AutoSongDownload/README.md

 ### Getting started-
 * Clone the repository.
 * Add the location to your path using environment variables.
-* In getUrl.py and youtubeAudio.py change pathA and pathV to folder you want your song to download.
+* In getUrl.py and youtubeAudio.py change pathA and pathV to folder you want your song's audio and video to download.

 ### Usage - 6 ways:-
 * Run the program and enter the song name.